TZstatsADS/fall2022-project1-ferrasuryani98/doc/README.md

-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1: What's in a realist's mind?

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+This folder contains files that are returned as a result of this project.